vanienguyen/Mochi-Blog/README.md

 # MochiBlog
-A personal blog that uses NodeJS, DB Browser for SQLite, JavaScript, HTML, CSS and Bootstrap This is work of 3 people in October 2016
+A personal blog that uses NodeJS, DB Browser for SQLite, JavaScript, HTML, CSS and Bootstrap;
-Try around with userName: Vanie Nguyen, password: Abcd1234
+This is work of 3 people in October 2016;
+Create an account and try around